katcosgrove/katcosgrove/speaking.md

 ### COVID Policies

-Your event must require both masks and proof of vaccination for me to appear in person.
-Masking should be actively enforced by conference staff.
-I understand that some local jurisdictions within the US have made it illegal to require masks or proof of vaccination; if your event is in such a jurisdiction, I will be happy to present my talk remotely.
-If your event is in a place where case rates are extremely low (for example, New Zealand), this requirement is negotiable, but I will impose increased testing and isolation requirements upon myself for safety.
+I strongly prefer events that require masks, and ideally also require proof of vaccination.
+If your event requires neither, I will impose increased testing and isolation requirements upon myself for both my safety and the safety of your attendees.
+If your event does not require masks but offers an option to present remotely, I am happy to participate.

 Ideally, on-site testing should be provided, but it is not required.
-Personally, I will take a rapid test before flying to your event, and before entering the conference.
+Personally, I will take a rapid test before flying to your event, and each day during the conference.

 ### Cancellations